spryker-projects/opentelemetry-operator/README-spryker.md

 Current limitation is High Availability and Persistence cannot be enabled at once.
 For this to happen, this needs to be implemented as a further feature.

+Community decided that they would like to expose filesystem based discovery of collectors in the Target Allocator, instead of ECS extention.
+This is not yet implemented by them.
+TA is a small application which doesn't have much opportunity for side effects.
+When they introduce this functionality, shift the code from [aws_cloud_map.go](cmd/otel-allocator/collector/aws_cloud_map.go) and [collector.go](cmd/otel-allocator/collector/collector.go) to a separate binary the result list must be written in the filesystem by os.Write so the TA could read it.
+This binary will work in the same task definition with TA container and the small collector which only discovers instances.
+The results are passed via mount point containers.
+This is stateless and can run as many instances we need(more than 2 is an overkill).

 ## Prerequisites

 * aws-cli - v2.x